Where you choose to stay in Bangkok will be one of the most important decisions for your Thailand trip!

 In a more local, non-touristy part of Bangkok

-Not to toot my own horn here, but I may have had something to do with this hostel becoming such a success.
+Not to toot my own horn here, but I may have actually had something to do with putting this hostel on the map.

-I stayed here a few years ago just after it opened, saw its amazing potential, and recommended it on my blog.
-Despite being in a totally non-tourist area, it’s now one of the most popular hostels in Bangkok.
+I stayed at the Yard a few years ago just after it opened.
+Recognizing its amazing potential, I recommended it on my blog.
+Since then it’s become of the highest-rated hostels in Bangkok.
+Given its passionate owners, I’m not surprised.

-The only downside is you have to travel by metro for 15 to 20 minutes or so to get to the center, but I think it’s worth it.
+The only downside is you have to travel by metro for 20 minutes or so to get to the center, but I think it’s worth it if you’re into the garden setting.

-The most strategic location! (short metro ride to all the sights)
+The most strategic location! (next to two metro lines)

 Social and lively, great for solo travelers